Viewing Sections in PowerPoint 2013

 Figure 9: Result of selecting Expand All option

-You can use any of the above options to collapse/expand the Section(s) as required.
+Select any option to collapse/expand the Section(s) as required.

 Have your ever used keyboard shortcuts and sequences in PowerPoint?
 Or are you a complete keyboard aficionado?
 Do you want to learn about some new shortcuts?
 Or do you want to know if your favorite keyboard shortcuts are documented?